Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 <img  src="assets/images/tellusant-cube-2.webp" width="500" alt="Tellusant Cube 2">
 </p>

-At the start of a strategy development effort, relevant trends like the seven de-scribed above should be identified by the executive team.
+At the start of a strategy development effort, relevant trends like the seven described above should be identified by the executive team.

 ## 2.4 Complete Framework
 At this point the strategy cube is fully populated covering both the static micro-economic component and the dynamic trends components.